 A facility that provides employees with support during an international and/or domestic move resulting from a work relocation.

 A designated point of contact that guides the employee throughout the relocation process.
-The consultant is either an internal employee or is provided by a third party and guides employees through the relocation process while helping to troubleshoot any problems that may arise during the transfer.
+The consultant is either an internal employee or is provided by a third party moving company or relocation management company and are responsible for

 Any fees incurred resulting from a relocation.

 Information sent by the employer to the transferred employee containing essential information about the new location.

 A third-party business, typically specializing in buying and selling real estate, that manages a company’s relocation services.

 Technology that monitors relocation benefits in order to allow employees to predict and monitor relocation expenses.

 Information from the relocation management company that provides important details about the relocation destination.
 Packages vary by company, but may include specific information on the following subjects: child care, elder care, auto transfers,

 real estate services, spousal support, storage, and temporary lodging.